Amoxicillin, clarithromycin, and lansoprazole

 you have ever had liver problems or jaundice caused by taking clarithromycin;

 Some medicines can cause unwanted or dangerous effects when used with amoxicillin, clarithromycin, and lansoprazole.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Your doctor may change your treatment plan if you also use:

 colchicine (if you also have liver or kidney disease);